qgis/QGIS-Documentation/source/print_composer/print_composer.rst

    Figure Composer 12: The Print Composer Manager |nix|

 ..
 [1] Export to SVG supported, but it is not working properly with some recent Qt4 versions.
-You should try and check individual on your system
+You should try and check individual on your system.